Mise en Place is Critical to Good Cooking at Home

 "means far more than simply assembling all the ingredients, pots and pans, plates, and serving pieces needed for a particular period.
 Mise en place is also a state of mind.
 Someone who has truly grasped the concept can simultaneously keep many tasks in mind, weighing and assigning each their proper value and priority.
 This assures that the chef has anticipated and prepared for every situation logically occurring during a service period."

 Wow!
-It looks like a bit of mise en place could work in all our personal and professional lives too.
+A bit of mise en place could work in all our personal and professional lives too.

 Example of Mis En Place

-An excellent example of using this technique that we all seem to understand is making a simple sandwich.
+An excellent example of using this technique that we all understand is making a simple sandwich.
 Think about it.
 You gather all the ingredients you need and prepare them for assembly.

-You may have to make the tuna salad, slice the tomatoes, or grill the chicken, but you have all the makings before you even think of putting the sandwich together.
+You may have to make the tuna salad, slice the tomatoes, or grill the chicken, but you have everything before you even think of putting the sandwich together.